 - 32. We will always consider making reasonable adjustments with due regard to an individual's medical condition and vulnerability such as mental health issues and learning difficulties.
-Any restrictions imposed on a customer's contact will be appropriate to their individual circumstances.
-For example: - Agree to give clear warnings when we feel that a customer's behaviour is unacceptable so that they have the opportunity to change it. - Consider using different methods of communication. - Consider if there are other individuals that may be able to represent the customer, for example a family member, friend or support worker.
-We may also consider if a multi-agency approach is necessary working with other bodies such as social services. - 33.
-However, we would not consider it to be reasonable to expect our staff to accept being subjected to aggressive, offensive or abusive actions, language or behaviour.
+Any restrictions imposed on a customer's contact will be appropriate to their individual circumstances and in line with the Group's Service Adjustment Policy and the Equality Act 2010. - 33.
+Examples include: - Agree to give clear warnings when we feel that a customer's behaviour is unacceptable so that they have the opportunity to change it. - Consider using different methods of communication. - Consider if there are other individuals that may be able to represent the customer, for example a family member, friend or support worker.
+We may also consider if a multi-agency approach is necessary working with other bodies such as social services.

+34. However, we would not consider it to be reasonable to expect our staff to accept being subjected to aggressive, offensive or abusive actions, language or behaviour.
 We may still use the policy if there are actions or behaviours which are having a negative impact on our staff or our work.